RAvdek/legendrian_links/README.md

 ## Features

 - Process disks into differentials for RSFT with Z/2Z coefficients and grading.
 Then put Z/2Z augs into HTML table.
+- Should be able to use Groebner bases to tell if the commutative version of a DGA is trivial with Z/2 ceoffs.
+Implement in dga.py.
 - Create ChainComplex class which we'll use to store bilinearized invariants.
 We only care to work with bounded complexes over QQ or finite fields so that homology groups will be determined by their ranks.
 In this case, we can store kernels of differentials and compute betti numbers as b_n = dim ker del_n - dim im del_{n-1} = dim ker del_n + rank C_{n-1} - dim ker del_{n-1}.
 Note that computing dimensions of kernels in sympy is not already built.
 It seems we'd need to develop an rref algorithm by hand for finite fields.
 - Check if two augmentations are homotopic or not, by seeing if the bilinearized homology has non-zero hom to the base field.
 - Put bilinearized homologies of Poincare polynomials into an HTML table.